Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Universal Fault-Tolerant Logical Operator Implementations

 \subsubsection{Pieceable Fault Tolerance}

 Even without a convenient set of intermediate codes, a gradational logical operator implementation can still be possible.
 An important example is \emph{pieceable fault tolerance} \cite{Knill2,Yoder2}.
-This approach can be used in the case of logical operators on CSS codes where all the unitary operators, $U_i$, used in the implementation of $\bar{U}$ are diagonal in the computational basis.
+This approach can be used in the case of logical operators on Calderbank-Shor-Steane (CSS) codes where all the unitary operators, $U_i$, used in the implementation of $\bar{U}$ are diagonal in the computational basis.
 In this case, $Z$-type stabilisers are left unchanged throughout and so $X$ errors can be corrected in the standard way by measuring $Z$ stabilisers at appropriate intervals and using the initial decoder for such errors.
-At the same time, $Z$ errors are not spread by such an implementation and so, for concatenated codes, their correction can be deferred until the end of the process when the state has been returned to the original logical space \cite{Knill2,Yoder2}.
+At the same time, $Z$ errors are not spread by such an implementation and so their correction can be deferred until the end of the process when the state has been returned to the original logical space.
+Such deferral allows $Z$ errors to accumulate uncorrected over the time taken by the logical operator implementation.
+However, for concatenated codes, this time corresponds to a constant factor per layer of concatenation, and so fault tolerance can be ensured \cite{Knill2,Yoder2}.

 For topological codes, simply omitting correction of $Z$ errors at intermediate times would undermine fault tolerance \cite{Yoder2}.
-This is because the code distance is only polynomial in the time taken by the implementation, so unacceptably many $Z$ errors can accumulate through intermediate timesteps.
-However, this can be addressed by extracting syndrome information on these accumulated errors by making appropriate $X$ measurements on intermediate states of the code, and later performing the corrections of $Z$ errors based on this information at the end of the implementation of the logical operator.
+This is because the time taken by pieceably fault-tolerant logical operator implementations on a topological code scales polynomially in the code distance, meaning unacceptably many $Z$ errors can accumulate.
+This can be addressed by extracting syndrome information on these accumulated errors by making appropriate $X$ measurements on intermediate states of the code, and later performing the corrections of $Z$ errors based on this information at the end of the implementation of the logical operator.
 This addition of \emph{delayed error correction} to pieceable fault tolerance can allow for a fault-tolerant gradational implementation on topological codes without fully implementing thresholded decoders on each intermediate code.
 Indeed, as discussed in Appendix \ref{AppendixD3}, this technique can be understood as the basis for the fault-tolerant implementation of the non-Clifford $\overline{\text{CCZ}}$ logical operator on the two-dimensional surface code in Ref.~\cite{Brown}.